ExplainReduce: Generating global explanations from many local explanations: Introduction

+This work was motivated by our observation that in practice, the local explanations for similar items will often be similar, provided the underlying closed-box function is smooth in the region.
+Hence, many local explanations may explain a given item with nearly equal fidelity.
+We initially observed this phenomenon with {\sc slisemap}, which embeds the datapoints and their embeddings in a plane based on the similarity of their local explanations.
+We found that most items could be approximated with almost equal fidelity by using any of the neighbouring local models; see Sect.
+4.5 in \citet{bjorklund2023slisemap}.
+Conversely, many local models can accurately approximate multiple items.
+These two observations suggest that many local explanations are redundant.
+Furthermore, if we generate a large set of local explanations, we may be able to find a smaller subset thereof, which could effectively replace the full set without sacrificing the fidelity of the explanations.

-This paper introduces a procedure, coined {\sc ExplainReduce}, that can reduce large sets of local explanations to a small subset of so-called proxy models.
+In this paper, we introduce a procedure, coined {\sc ExplainReduce}, that can reduce large sets of local explanations to a small subset of so-called proxy models.
 This small proxy set can be used as a global explanation for the closed-box model, among other possible applications.
 Fig. \ref{fig:pyramid_example} provides insight into the process.
 In the left panel, we show noisy samples (blue dots) from a closed-box function (marked with a solid blue line).
-The middle panel shows a set of local explanations (as blue and orange dashed lines) produced by the XAI method {\sc slisemap} \cite{bjorklund2023slisemap}, with one explanation per data item.
+The middle panel shows a set of local explanations (here linear models, blue and orange dashed lines) produced by the XAI method {\sc slisemap} \citep{bjorklund2023slisemap}, with one explanation per data item.
 The right panel shows a reduction from this large set of local models to two (solid lines), maximising the coverage of items within an error tolerance (shaded area).
-The procedure offers a trade-off between interpretability, coverage, and fidelity of the local explanation model by finding a minimal subset of local models that can still approximate the closed-box model for most points with reasonable accuracy.
+The procedure offers a trade-off between interpretability, coverage, and fidelity of the local explanation model by finding a minimal subset of local models that can still approximate the closed-box model for most points with reasonable accuracy, as demonstrated in Section \ref{sec:results}.
+Our approach differs from prior explanation aggregation methods in three ways: the procedure (i) can be applied to both regression and classification tasks, (ii) can be applied to many types of local explanations, and (iii) uses efficient approximate optimisation approaches with an upper bound on worst-case performance (see Section \ref{sec:methods}).